ManageIQ/kubeclient/README.md

 pods = client.get_pods(label_selector: 'name=redis-master,app=redis')
 ```

-There is also [a limited ability to filter by *some* fields](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/).
+There is also [a ability to filter by *some* fields](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/).
 Which fields are supported is not documented, you can try and see if you get an error...
 ```ruby
 client.get_pods(field_selector: 'spec.nodeName=master-0')
 ```